 MENAb00ks Review

-MENAb00ks is a space to share reviews and author portraits of various types of literature about the history and cultures of the Middle East and North Africa; challenging stereotypes and misconceptions of a wonderfully beautiful and diverse region.
+MENAb00ks is a space to share reviews and author portraits of various types of literature about the history and cultures of the Middle East and North Africa; as well as reviewing works by incredible MENA authors.
 You will find anything from reviews of fiction and non-fiction from poetry and novels to journalism, photography and art.

 You can follow MENAbooks on Instagram @MENAb00ks and Twitter @menab00ks.

-If you would like to contact me about this new project I would love to hear from you.
+If you would like to contact me I would love to hear from you.
 Please contact me through the social media platforms.

 Thank you.